realworldocaml/book/en/06-variants.md

       | (And _ | Or _ | Base _ ) -> Not blang
 ```

 This example is more than a toy.
-There's a module very much in this
+There's a module in Core very much
-spirit already exists as part of Core called `Blang`, and it gets a
+in this spirit in Core called `Blang`, and it gets a lot of practical
-lot of practical use in a variety of applications.
+use in a variety of applications.

 More generally, using variants to build recursive data-structures is a
 common technique, and shows up everywhere from designing little